 Effects of plant spacing and variety on phenological characteristics

 In this study, plant spacing demonstrated no significant effect on the phenological characteristics, namely days to 50% flowering and days to 50% maturity.
-This indicates that variations in planting distance did not influence the timing of these key attributes, which aligns with findings from Lum et al. (2018), Naim et al. (2010), and Augustine (2018).
+This indicates that variations in planting distance did not influence the timing of these key attributes, which aligns? with findings from Lum et al. (2018), Naim et al. (2010), and Augustine (2018).
 Furthermore, the interaction between variety and spacing was also insignificant for these parameters.
 Phenological characteristics, being primarily attributed to genotype, were not significantly influenced by variety in the current study.
 This suggests that the cultivars used, Padi-tuya and Songotra, attain maturity and flower within a relatively similar timeframe.
-This finding contrasts with reports from Augustine (2018), Lum et al. (2018), and Naim et al. (2012), who reported a significant effect of cultivar type on phenological characteristics
+This finding contrasts? with reports from Augustine (2018), Lum et al. (2018), and Naim et al. (2012), who reported a significant effect of cultivar type on phenological characteristics

 Effects of plant spacing and variety on yield parameters